 In 2010 Budnitz created Budnitz Bicycles, following his lifelong passion for bicycling.
 Often called the Aston Martin of bicycles, Budnitz uses titanium and cro-moly steel to create the fastest, lightest, and among the most beautiful urban bicycles in the world.
 His bicycles have been featured in Vogue, V Magazine, Forbes, Uncrate, Coolhunting, and many other online and offline publications.
 In 2012 Phaidon called Budnitz, "The man who made bicycles beautiful again".

-He is currently helping create a Kidrobot feature film with MGM Entertainment, working on a non-fiction book on business and art, and helping several companies helping design educational software for children and modular robots for adults.
+He is currently helping create a Kidrobot feature film with MGM Entertainment, working on a non-fiction book on business and art, designing educational software for children, and modular robots for adults.

 Budnitz still occasionally photographs, including a center spread for Readymade Magazine and album covers for Black Lab.
 Budnitz frequently appears as a speaker at conferences on business innovation and creativity worldwide.
 He posts blog at paulbudnitz.com.